San Juan County Court Records

 Confidentiality in Family Cases

 Adoption records are sealed.
-Children’s court records involving abuse, neglect, and delinquency are not public.
-Domestic violence case files may contain restricted documents even though docket information appears in online search results.
+Children's court records involving abuse, neglect, and delinquency are not public.
+Domestic violence case files may contain restricted documents even when docket information appears in online search results.
 Personal identifiers are redacted from any records released for public inspection.

 San Juan County Probate Court Records